Chunk, Align, Select: A Simple Long-sequence Processing Method for Transformers: Efficacy of SBA

-\end{small} by which, we scale the cosine similarity to observe its change.
-As can be seen from the lower part of Fig.~\ref{fig:role}, after each encoder layer, the start hidden states will vary in scale due to different contexts.
+by which, we scale the cosine similarity to observe its change.
+As can be seen from the lower part of Figure~\ref{fig:role}, after each encoder layer, the start hidden states will vary in scale due to different contexts.